Codex tools: Log in

 WordPress developers and Theme and Plugin authors use the current PHP version 5.2 for some time, staying current with improvements in coding technology.
 Current and updated versions should be compliant and you should not run into any problems when you upgrade your hosting to a recent PHP version like PHP 5.2.x or 5.3.x.

-Infact WordPress runs better on PHP 5 than it does on PHP 4.
+In fact, WordPress runs better on PHP 5 than it does on PHP 4.
 PHP 4 is outdated and WordPress is not much tested to run on it any longer (not as much as PHP 5 by far at least).
 And for many plugins and themes this is the same, PHP 5.2 is supported right now on most hosts.

 Some bugs do only exist when you run WordPress on PHP 4 but they do not exist when you run it on PHP 5.
 In these cases not PHP 5 but PHP 4 is the problem.

-Some WordPress Plugin and Theme authors are working on versions that are only compatible with PHP 5 and it's improved features and capabilities.
+Some WordPress Plugin and Theme authors are working on versions that are only compatible with PHP 5 and its improved features and capabilities.
 So these do not even work with PHP 4 or older PHP 5 versions.

 However, older Themes and Plugins may have PHP code that eventually might not work with every PHP 5 version.
 Check with the Theme and Plugin authors for the specific requirements of the plugins you're using.
-PHP 4 is officially end of live since August 2008 (that means no security patches since longer than a year ago).
-If your plugin has not been updated since years, please look for updated versions, or consider changing to an alternative option.
+PHP 4 is officially end of life since August 2008 (that means no security patches since longer than a year ago).
+If your plugin has not been updated in years, please look for updated versions, or consider changing to an alternative option.